denten-books/plain-text/1-metaphor.md

 user.
 Where does the text go?
 I ask when downloading a paper from an online journal.[^ln1-nested] It is in your home folder someone answers.
-But unless one of us is familiar with the material contingencies of file storage, neither has a mental map of any physical location corresponding to the "home" directory (same as folder), the default location of personal files on many systems.
+But unless one of us is familiar with the material contingencies of file storage, neither has a mental map of any physical location corresponding to the "home" folder, the default location of personal files on many systems.
 When confronted with the actual affordances of digital text, the user grasps for neutered metaphors.
 We "reside" in such "homes," "own," "share," and "create" only in the simulacrum.

-Metaphors of human-computer interaction conceal structures of computational governance and control over the transmission of knowledge and information.
+Interface metaphors conceal structures of algorithmic governance and control over the transmission of symbolic goods.
 Print offers a relatively static and stable medium by comparison.
 Ink and paper do not change much in transit.
 By contrast, the vessels of computation are capable of altering their contents dynamically.
-Imagine me asking you to read Shakespeare's *Hamlet*, for example, in lending you a copy of the text.
-In the case of a paper book, I may be sure that the text in my hands will remain the same as I pass it into yours.
-But the computed sign also has the capability to adjust itself to new contexts.
-For example, the simulated *Hamlet* may adapt to the new reader's geographic location, mood, or consumption habits.
+Imagine my asking you to read Shakespeare's *Hamlet*, for example, in lending you a copy of the text.
+I am fairly certain that the text will remain unaltered as I pass the book into your hands.
+By contrast, the computed sign adjusts itself to new contexts.
+An electronic version of *Hamlet* could adapt to the new reader's geographic location, mood, or consumption habits.
 In fact, most texts we consume today come to us in such computationally constructed way.
-The front page of the New York Times viewed in Beijing will differ from that viewed in New York.
+The front page of the *New York Times* viewed in Beijing will differ from that viewed in New York.
 The two "pages" or "sites" are in some sense two completely different textual variants.
 In another sense, the "front page" identifies the same location of the same text, in two diverging and dynamically composed versions.
-Whatever is meant by "today's edition of the New York Times" in that sense denotes differing surface phenomena that emanate from the same source.
+Whatever is meant by "today's edition of the *New York Times*" in that sense, denotes differing surface phenomena that emanate from the same source.

-The key to understanding "the loss of resemblances" that accompanies ubiquitous simulation lies in the inner dynamics of the metaphor machinery.
-A functioning metaphor, if you would recall from Lakoff, is one which transfers the structural properties of one domain into another.
+The key to understanding the "loss of resemblances" that accompanies ubiquitous simulation lies in the inner dynamics of the metaphor machinery.
+A functioning metaphor, if you would recall from Lakoff, is one which transfers structural properties of one domain into another.
 Thus to say "life is a stage" is to transpose something about theater onto life.
 In literary terms, the theater is "tenor" where "life" is "vehicle" of the composite figure [@richards_philosophy_1936].
 Simulations work differently.
-Where the tenor of the literary metaphor crosses several semantic and cognitive domains, the computational metaphor substitutes the "signs of the real for the real" [@baudrillard_simulacra_1994, 2].
+Where the tenor of the literary metaphor *transfers* properties across domains, the computational metaphor *substitutes* them, confusing the "signs of the real for the real" [@baudrillard_simulacra_1994, 2].
 It is a subtle difference that engenders not-so-subtle effects.
-For example, it is one thing to say "you are the apple of my eye" and quite another to confuse apples for eye pupils.
+For example, it would be one thing to say "you are the apple of my eye" and quite another to confuse apples for eye pupils.
 Baudrillard gives us the example of a map that no longer corresponds to any territory.
-He calls such a condition of pure simulation without a referent *hyper-reality*.
+He calls such a condition of pure simulation without a referent hyperreality.

-Hyperreality emanates from the expected correspondence between digital representation and the thing being represented.
-For example, one expects weather simulation to model actual observed meteorological conditions.
-But would it be a weather simulation if the model was broken in some way, or, in the extreme, if it had no correspondence to the physics of clouds, wind, and water whatsoever?
-The hyperreal breaks further still by taking the place of, instead of imitating the underlying reality.
-A model does not merely obscure, it usurps the thing being modeled.
-It begins to simulate itself, according to its own rules, similar to self.
-The simulation no longer corresponds to any situation "on the ground."
-Severed from its referent, representation attains the status of the thing represented.
-Therefore hyper-reality: a map of a map, a symbol that folds onto itself, a weather simulation confused for weather.
+Hyperreality emanates from the momentum of the expected correspondence between representation and the thing being represented.
+For example, one expects a weather simulation to model actual observed meteorological conditions.
+Would it still be a weather simulation if the model was broken in some way, or, in the extreme, if it had no correspondence to the physics of clouds, wind, and water whatsoever?
+The hyperreal model breaks further still by usurping, instead of imitating or merely obscuring, the underlying reality.
+It begins to simulate itself, according to its own rules, similar to self, entering a state of dissimulation.
+Such dissimulation no longer corresponds to any conditions "on the ground."
+Severed from its referent, the sign attains the status of the thing represented: a map of a map, a symbol that folds onto itself, a weather simulation confused for weather.

-We know that physical affordances of liquid crystal displays (LCDs) and magnetic storage differ drastically from those of paper, goat skins, or parchment.
-For example, an English-language character occupies eight bits on a disk where a print character occupies one.
+We know that physical affordances of liquid crystal displays (LCDs) and electromagnetic storage differ drastically from those of paper, goat skins, or parchment.
+For example, an English-language character occupies eight basic units of information (bits) on a disk where a print character occupies one basic unit (letter).
 The disk can tolerate millions of rewrites, where the paper medium wears out after only a few.
 The paper inscription is visible to the naked eye where the digital inscription is not.
-Yet digital surface representation maintains the illusion of self-similarity.
-We are faced with what is called *skeuomorphic* design, by which screen reading resembles print.
+Still, the simulation maintains the illusion of similarity.
+We encounter what is called *skeuomorphic* design, by which screen reading retains the ornaments of print.
 In this way, an electronic book reader mimics the bent corner of a well-thumbed book.
-The skeuomorphic resemblance constitutes a metaphor worthy of critical examination.
-The principles of skeuomorphic design extend a visual metaphor from one medium to another.
+Skeuomorphic metaphors extend visual cues from one medium to another.
 The reader already knows how to turn pages of a book.
 A book device therefore simulates pages to ease the cognitive burden of transitioning from paper to pixel.
 Instead of issuing arcane commands meant for the machine to turn the page, readers perform the more habituated motion of swiping across the screen.
 The gliding motion enacts a kinetic analogy---a type of a metaphor---as if to transpose properties of paper to glass.

 Our grasp on the medium weakens the more convincing the simulacrum.
 By definition, simulation "assumes a form resembling that of something else,"